Fees & Payment Methods

 A fee of $5.00 is required to accompany each request for an official or unofficial transcript.

-A fee of $5.00 is required to accompany each request for completion of a state medical board medical education verification form (Licensure).
+A fee of $5.00 is required to accompany each request for completion of a state certifying agency professional education verification form (Licensure).

 Express Delivery Service

 A fee of $25.00 is required to send an item by United Parcel Service (UPS) next day air service within the 48 contiguous states and The District of Columbia in The U.S.A.
 Please be aware that a street address is required for this service because UPS does not deliver to post office boxes.
 Also please note that not all addresses are guaranteed to receive next day delivery.
 The cost for this service is a fee charged to send an item by express delivery, even if the item being sent does not require a fee.

 Incorrect payments and requests will be returned for correction.
 You may pay by cash, check, credit card or money order.
 Checks and Money Orders: should be payable to SUNY Upstate Medical University.